kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 #### Disadvantages

-- can be harder to understand because `spec.targetRef` can be MeshSubset
+- can be harder to understand because `spec.targetRef` can be MeshSubset (which is optional and probably will be rarely used)
 - yet another migration for users
 - unable to apply config per routes backendRef